Daniel Alomía Robles: Covers and adaptations

-The only original version of the zarzuela (7 musical pieces) has been reconstructed and recorded in 2013 by the Colectivo Cultural Centenario; El Cóndor Pasa association.
-The pieces have been written for orchestra and not for Andean instruments.
-The most famous parts like the prelude, parade and cachua have been covered and adapted from the piano arrangement that Alomía Robles registered patent with The Edward B. Marks Music Corp. in 1933, in New York.

 In 1965, the American musician Paul Simon first heard the Los Incas version in a performance at the Théâtre de l'Est Parisien (Paris), in which both Paul Simon and the band, Los Incas participated.
 Simon requested use of the song for a future recording, to which Jorge Milchberg, a founding member of the band, wrongly informed him it was a traditional folk melody.
 Jorge Milchberg further informed Paul Simon that he is registered as the co-author and the arrangement on their version and added the well-known introduction which was not part of the original melody.

 In 1970, the duo Simon & Garfunkel eventually covered the Los Incas version as "El Cóndor Pasa (If I Could)" for the album Bridge Over Troubled Water, with the added English lyrics by Paul Simon.
 The recording which attracted international acclaim and success.
 As Simon had believed the song to be a traditional Andean folk melody, only his name appeared as writer of the lyrics.
 Daniel Alomía Robles' son, Peruvian filmmaker Armando Robles Godoy, successfully sued for royalties and even later wrote new Spanish lyrics for the song himself, using Paul Simon's version as a reference.
 He bore no malice towards Simon for what he considered a misunderstanding and an honest mistake on the grounds that Simon had relied on misinformation.

 In December 1996, the World Intellectual Property Organization (WIPO), enacted the Rights Of Performers (Moral Rights Of Performers); also known as "The Morality Treaty" into sanction.
 The parade and the cachua have been widely covered and spread, and in some cases, lyrics have been added (all of them should be considered apocryphal) and generally their rhythms and instrumentations have been changed.